Call us now

 A contractor has no statutory or common law entitlement to an EOT if it is late in delivering a project.
 Therefore, it must rely on specific contractual provisions governing the circumstances in which a contractor is entitled to an EOT.

-The common law position is that if the employer causes a delay, e.g. by issuing an instruction varying the works, then time is set “at large”.
-This means that any contractual completion date disappears, and the contractor only needs to complete the works “within a reasonable time”.
-Further, any liquidated damages mechanism would no longer apply, and any compensation for late completion would be general damages only.
+The common law position is that, if the employer causes a delay, e.g. by issuing an instruction varying the works, then time is set “at large”.
+This means that any contractual completion date disappears and the contractor only needs to complete the works “within a reasonable time”.
+Further, any liquidated damages mechanism would no longer apply and any compensation for late completion would be general damages only.

-The JCT suite of contracts, along with most standard forms of construction contracts, contain express provisions for extensions of time, allowing for the date for completion to be extended where an event occurs which prevents completion of the works by that date.
-For example, clauses 2.23 to 2.26 of the JCT Design and Build Contract 2016 and clauses 2.26 to 2.29 of the JCT Standard Building Contract 2016 set out the regime for and a list of ‘Relevant Events’ which will entitle the contractor to an EOT.
+The JCT suite of contracts, along with most standard forms of construction contract, contain express provisions for extensions of time, allowing for the date for completion to be extended where an event occurs which prevents completion of the works by that date.
+For example, clauses 2.23 to 2.26 of the JCT Design and Build Contract 2016, and clauses 2.26 to 2.29 of the JCT Standard Building Contract 2016 set out the regime for and a list of ‘Relevant Events’ which will entitle the contractor to an EOT.
 These ‘Relevant Events’ include:

 • exceptionally adverse weather conditions;